sourcegraph/about/handbook/engineering/campaigns/goals.md

 # How we built those goals and milestones
 We generally think about campaigns features in terms of 4 themes:

-- expand the realm where campaigns can run
+1. create many changesets easily
-- create many changesets easily
+1. track, manage, and merge many changesets easily
-- manage and track many changesets easily
+1. expand the realm where campaigns can run
-- get changesets merged faster
+1. keep campaigns robust and performant